LytharaLab/GFBS-Main/README.md

 # GFBS-Main
-This mod is currently in development for its first release.
-It will become fully open-source once the CCNR-QAEC Server project officially launches.
+This mod is currently in development for its first Alpha release.
+Once the CCNR-QAEC server officially enters development, the mod will become fully open source.

 ## Dependencies
 - [GFBS-Auralis](https://github.com/LytharaLab/GFBS-Auralis)